-Group Reserve Site 1: This is a small site that can accommodate groups of 20-30 people.
-The site could accommodate approximately 4 trailers plus multiple vehicles.
-There is a steel fire ring and picnic table available at this site.
-The site is adjacent to a restroom facility.
+Group Site 1: Accommodates groups of 20-30 people and about 4 trailers plus multiple vehicles.
+It has a steel fire ring, picnic table and is adjacent to a restroom.

-Group Reserve Site 2: This is a small site that can accommodate groups of 30-40 people.
-The site could accommodate approximately 6 trailers plus multiple vehicles.
-There is a steel fire ring and picnic table available at the site.
-The site is adjacent to a restroom facility.
+Group Site 2: Accommodates groups of 30-40 people and about 6 trailers plus multiple vehicles.
+It has a steel fire ring, picnic table and is adjacent to a restroom.

-Group Reserve Site 3: This is a larger site for groups of 100 people or more, and can accommodate many trailers and vehicles.
-It is close to a restroom facility but not directly adjacent.
-There are no picnic tables or steel fire rings located at this site.
+Group Site 3: Accommodates groups of 100 people or more with many trailers and vehicles.
+It is close to a restroom but does not have a steel fire ring or picnic tables.